 Activities: There are four activities in this course.
-These will be completed by hand and submitted by email.
+These will be completed by hand, scanned or photographed, and submitted on MyOpenMath.
 Scanners are available in the Learning Center.
 You may also upload photos of the activities as long as they are readable.